ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/light-control.md

 Remember to connect the Ethernet cable between the border router and your router<!--router and router? router and board?-->.
 Then power on the board.<!--it was already powered on to flash it. did I disconnect it from the computer at some point? did I power it off?--><!--is this really part of "update your router"? won't it be equally valid if my border router was already correct?-->

-## Testing (with border router)
+## Testing with border router

 By default, the application is built for the LED control demo, in which the device sends a multicast message to all devices in the network when the button is pressed.
 All devices that receive the multicast message will change the LED status (red LED on/off) to the state defined in the message.<!--so do I need a second application that I can flash to other devices that I connect to the network? or do I just need more devices using the same application? this should be explained at the beginning--> Note that the Thread devices can form a network without the existence of the border router.
 The following applies only to the case when the border router is set up.

-As soon as both the border router and the target are running, you can verify the correct behavior<!--is this verifying the full behaviour, or just that I connected to the network?-->.
+As soon as both the border router and the target are running, you can verify the correct behavior<!--is this verifying the full behavior, or just that I connected to the network?-->.
 Open a serial console, and see the IP address obtained by the device.

 <span class="notes">**Note:** This application uses the baud rate of 115200.</span>